lukabagash/Project-2-Anonymity/README.md

 # Flight Data Anonymization and Utility Measurement

-This repository contains code for anonymizing flight data using k-anonymity and diversifying it using *l*-diversity, while also measuring the utility of the anonymized data.
+This repository contains code for anonymizing flight data using k-anonymity and diversifying it using l-diversity, while also measuring the utility of the anonymized data.
 The project aims to balance the need for privacy protection with data utility in a flight dataset.

 ## Getting Started